raspberrypilearning/3d-adventure/en/step_3.md

 --- collapse ---

 ---
-title: Adding a public variable and changing it in the Inspector
+title: Adding a public variable and setting it in the Inspector
 ---